Installing on CircleCI

 Provide CircleCI API tokens

-For Aspect Workflows to connect to CircleCI, we need three credentials for each of the two runner pools created above.
+For Aspect Workflows to connect to CircleCI, it needs three credentials for each of the two runner pools created above.

-is the Resource Class name we created earlier, likemy-org/default
+1. resource_class is the Resource Class name created earlier, either my-org/aspect-default or my-org/aspect-warming

-is the 40-character personal access token created earlier for making API calls to CircleCI.auth_token
+2. access_token is the 40-character personal access token created earlier for making API calls to CircleCI.

-is the 80-character "resource class token" that CircleCI produced when you created the Resource Class.
+3. auth_token is the 80-character "resource class token" that CircleCI produced when the Resource Class was created.

-are unique per runner pool, but you can re-use the same access_token
+The resource_class and auth_token are unique per runner pool, but you can re-use the same access_token for each.

 There are two secrets to populate with the credentials for the two runner pools.
 The secret values should be formatted as JSON object providing these three keys.
 For example,